 Remarkable among area theatres, Winnetka Theatre/Big Noise Theatre remains an independent entity, not affiliated or supported by any Park District.
-It is managed by a volunteer Board of Governors.
+It is managed by a volunteer Board of Directors.
 Though now competing for an audience with TV, movies, and surfing the Web, we still firmly believe in the importance of live theatre, not only as an outlet for the creative talent in the community, but as an artistic enterprise capable of entertaining, informing, and inspiring its audience.

 Why the name Big Noise?

 There is a jazz composition from 1938 called "Big Noise From Winnetka".
 It seemed appropriate to explain where we were from and what we planned to do when we chose our new name in 2005.